-The troposphere and stratosphere form a dynamically coupled system.
+Troposphere and stratosphere form a dynamically coupled system.
 In order to better understand tropospheric weather and climate behaviour it is essential to understand how stratospheric conditions and processes can have a downward influence and modify the tropospheric circulation or produce surface signals.

-Some of the most prominent stratospheric phenomena in the northern hemisphere are (major) sudden stratospheric warming (SSW) events.
+20 The maybe most prominent stratospheric phenomena in the northern hemisphere are (major) sudden stratospheric warming (SSW) events.
 During these sudden warmings the westerly winds of the stratospheric polar jet (also polar vortex) break down or even reverse.
 Thompson and Wallace (1998) showed that the winter time variability of the stratospheric polar vortex and the tropospheric mid-latitude jet are strongly correlated.

 Baldwin and Dunkerton (2001) used a composite study of weak vortex events (of which SSWs would form the extreme subset) to investigate the time dependence of this coupling in more detail.
-They showed how the stratospheric zonal wind anomalies propagate downwards into the troposphere and demonstrated that this downward influence appears to have two components: at first the signal modifies the wind structure above and at tropopause level on sub-seasonal to seasonal time scales, creating a long-lasting zonal wind anomaly in the lower stratosphere.
-From there the signal can penetrate quasi-instantaneously into the troposphere and create surface anomalies that persist on weekly time scales.
+They showed how the stratospheric zonal wind 25 anomalies propagate downwards into the troposphere and demonstrated that this downward influence appears to have two components: at first the signal modifies the wind structure above and at tropopause level on sub-seasonal to seasonal time scales, creating a long-lasting zonal wind anomaly in the lower stratosphere.
+From there the signal can penetrate quasi-instantaneously into the troposphere and create surfaces anomalies that persist on weekly time scales.

-Since then various studies have supported the idea that the break-down of the polar vortex can have a downward impact and induce zonal wind anomalies in the troposphere.
-In particular, a polar vortex break-down can lead to periods with weak and equatorward shifted tropospheric jet stream.
+Since then various studies have supported the idea that the break-down of the polar vortex can have a downward impact 30 and induce zonal wind anomalies in the troposphere.
+In particular, it can lead to periods with weak and equatorward shifted tropospheric jet stream.
 This equatorward shift of the jet typically manifests as negative anomaly of the northern annular mode (NAM) index or similar indices (e.g., Karpechko et al., 2017; Charlton-Perez et al., 2018).
 Changes in the large scale tropospheric circulation can then affect local surface weather and, with it, change the likelihood of extreme events like cold spells (Thompson and Wallace, 2001; Kolstad et al., 2010; Kautz et al., 2020).
+35

 Different mechanisms have been proposed to explain the downward propagation of stratospheric wind anomalies and their influence on the tropospheric circulation.
 However, no single fully conclusive mechanism has been found yet.
 Note that, in addition, the tropospheric response to SSWs might also be caused by a combination of different coupling processes.
 One of these potential coupling processes is given by tropospheric eddy feedback as a response to the induced stratospheric anomalies.

-Domeisen et al. (2013) have shown in idealised model runs that tropospheric eddies are essential to obtain a robust negative NAM signal following a SSW.
+- 40 Domeisen et al. (2013) have shown in idealised model runs that tropospheric eddies are essential to obtain a robust negative NAM signal following a SSW.
 Hitchcock and Simpson (2014) also found tropospheric eddy feedback to play a significant role in creating a NAM-like surface response.
 They further concluded that the most relevant aspect of the stratospheric variability does not seem to be the wind reversal in the mid-stratosphere, but the persistent wind anomalies in the lowermost stratosphere.
-Butler et al. (2010) performed a series of steadily forced idealised model experiments with imposed cooling either in the entire polar stratosphere or confined to the middle and upper polar stratosphere, directly causing a consistent wind anomaly in the respective region, they found the troposphere to respond to the imposed stratospheric anomalies in a NAM-like fashion if the imposed anomalies reach into the lower stratosphere, but the tropospheric response to be weak if the anomalies are confined to the upper stratosphere.
-Karpechko et al. (2017) showed that in both, model runs and reanalysis data, SSWs which produce strong and long-lasting anomalies in the lowermost stratosphere have an increased likelihood for a tropospheric impact compared to SSWs with weak anomalies in the lowermost stratosphere.
+Karpechko et al. (2017) showed that in both, model runs and reanalysis data, SSWs which produce strong and long-lasting - 45 anomalies in the lowermost stratosphere have an increased likelihood for a tropospheric impact compared to SSWs with weak anomalies in the lowermost stratosphere.